 Warrant Officer A E Perry

 Warrant Officer A.E.
-Perry was a member of F/O Pearce's crew completing 26 operations.
-Pearce did one extra;
+Perry was a member of F/O Pearse's crew completing 26 operations.
+Pearse did one extra;

 The weather was very bad as was visibility.
 We flew through cloud nearly all the

 way to the target (Heavy Gun Positioned around Flushing).
 Attacked target with

 14 one thousand pound bombs from 4000 ft.
 It was a controlled 'op' and sounded